littlehorse-enterprises/littlehorse/sdk-python/examples/parallel_approvals/README.md

+## Using Spawn Threads for Each element in a JSON Array and Assign User tasks

+In this example we add a parallel approval workflow where we use most of the capabilities of User tasks and spawned threads

+Create workflow spec:

+python -m parallel_approvals

+Run the Workflow:

-lhctl run parallel-approvals approvals '[{"userId": "eduwer", "userGroup":"finance"},{"userId": null, "userGroup":"it"}]'
+lhctl run parallel-approvals approvals '[{"userId": "pedro", "userGroup":"finance"},{"userId": null, "userGroup":"it"}]'

-lhctl run parallel-approvals approvals '[{"userId": "maria", "userGroup":"finance"},{"userId": null, "userGroup":"accounting"}]'
+Search user tasks:

-lhctl search userTaskRun --userId eduwer lhctl search userTaskRun --userGroup it
+lhctl search userTaskRun --userId pedro lhctl search userTaskRun --userGroup it

+Execute
 lhctl execute userTaskRun <wfRunId> <userTaskGuid>